Work in Ecuador

 you obtain a work visa, or if you dont feel comfortable without one, you should contact the nearest Ecuadorian consulate.

-The 90-day visitors visa, which North Americans and citizens of most European nations automatically receive when they enter the country can be extended for three months for $2 per extension.
-If you plan on staying for
+The 90-day visitors visa, which North Americans and citizens of most European nations automatically receive when they enter the country and can be extended.
+Visa laws change frequently, so read them carefully and stay updated regulalrly.

 The average Ecuadorian earns approximately $440 a month.
 Obviously, as a foreigner living abroad you will need a bit more than this and you should bring some startup money with you.
 With a likely earning potential as a teacher of $500-$1500 depending upon your experience and qualifications per month, you can rent an apartment, buy groceries, and eat out occasionally.